Vollcode/retoFinametrix/README.md

-# Backend_MexicoSpain
+# Reto_Finametrix_DO
-Repository made for the backend code and functionalities for the Geekshub Academy project between the Mexican and Spanish coworking spaces.
+Repository made for the backend code, GUI and functionalities for the Finametrix company project.